NATIONAL HONOR SOCIETY

 Section 7.
 Members who resign or are dismissed are never again eligible for membership or its benefits.

-SELECTION OF MEMBERS
+ARTICLE VI: SELECTION OF MEMBERS

 Section 1.
 To be eligible for membership the candidate must be a member of the sophomore, junior, or senior class.
 Candidates must have been a full-time student at the school the equivalent for one semester.
 Some candidates may be ineligible for induction because of the semester ruling.
 Some students, including students of military parents are required to move with parents or guardians that have been transferred in their work.
 The present school principal should see a recommendation from the previous school principal pursuant to the candidate’s selection.
 Based on the recommendation of the previous principal, the faculty council may waive the semester regulation.